AP 7400 Employee Travel

 TIMING OF TRAVEL REQUESTS AND RECEIPT SUBMISSION

-The timely submission of credit card charges and out-of-pocket expense is required.
-This includes submitting the travel request in RAPS and delivering itemized receipts to Accounts Payable.
+The timely submission of credit card charges and out-of-pocket expenses is required.
+This includes submitting the travel request in Softdocs Forms and delivering itemized receipts to Accounts Payable.

 Travel Between Non-Campus Locations

-Employees utilizing department funds with verbal or written approval for out of district travel are required to submit the travel request in RAPS and receipts within 10 days after incurred; submission of a travel request in RAPS prior to the trip is highly encouraged.
-Employees utilizing professional growth funds are required to submit a travel request prior to the trip.
-Out-of-Pocket expense submitted more than 30 days incurred are not considered reimbursable.
+Employees utilizing department funds with verbal or written approval for out-of-district travel must submit the travel request in Softdocs Forms and receipts within ten days after it is incurred; submission of a travel request in Softdocs Forms before the trip is highly encouraged.
+Employees utilizing professional growth funds must submit a travel request before the trip.
+Out-of-pocket expenses submitted that have incurred more than 30 days are not considered reimbursable.

 Travel Between Campus Locations

-Employees traveling in district are required to submit the travel request and receipts every 30 days; submission of a travel requests for in district travel prior to the travel is prohibited.
-Travel requests for in district travel submitted more than 60 days after they were incurred are not considered reimbursable.
+Employees traveling in the district must submit the travel request and receipts at least every 30 days, but not more than once a week; submission of travel requests for in-district travel before the travel is prohibited.
+Travel requests for in-district travel submitted more than 60 days after they were incurred are not considered reimbursable.

 BUSINESS MEALS/MEETINGS

-Faculty, staff, students and board members may be reimbursed for approved, necessary and reasonable local business meal expenditures.
-An attempt should be made to keep business meal expenses, excluding tips, within the College’s per diem rates of $15 for breakfast, $20 for lunch, or $35 for dinner, per person.
+Faculty, staff, students, and board members may be reimbursed for approved, necessary, and reasonable local business meal expenses.
+An attempt should be made to keep business meal expenses, excluding tips, within the College’s per diem rates of $80 per day per person.

-Forward itemized restaurant/store/caterer receipts for meals to the Business Office.
+Forward itemized restaurant/store/caterer meal receipts to the Business Office [email protected].

 The College will reimburse expenses for department retreats for the purpose of improving employee morale and/or establishing goals and objectives.